The University of Washington

 Adjacent to the University of Washington are a number of major R&D facilities with which we have close ties, such as Microsoft Research, Google Seattle and Google Kirkland, Amazon.com, Adobe Advanced Technology Labs, Lee Hood's Institute for Systems Biology, and the Fred Hutchinson Cancer Research Center.

-Strong collaborations exist among these groups, with CSE playing a major role in the University and the region.
+Strong collaborations exist among these groups, with the Allen School playing a major role in the University and the region.
 Our annual Affiliates Meeting is a forum for interaction among 75 leadership companies from the region and the nation.
 Our professional Masters degree program and our colloquium series (broadcast on UWTV and live on the Internet) play significant roles in keeping the region's leading-edge workforce current.
-Working with UW Educational Outreach, we offer more than a dozen "Extension Certificate Programs" that generated roughly 5,000 course enrollments during the most recent year.
+Working with UW Educational Outreach, we offer dozens of "Extension Certificate Programs" that generate many thousands of course enrollments annually.

 Seattle, consistently acclaimed as one of the most livable cities in the nation, is a terrific place to be.
 Seattle is a cosmopolitan city situated in the midst of the beauty and diversity of the Pacific Northwest.
 The University of Washington is located on Lake Washington, a few miles east of Puget Sound.
 The Cascade Mountains are one hour to the east; the Olympic Peninsula and Olympic Mountains are two hours to the west.

-In Autumn 2003, UW CSE moved to the Paul G. Allen Center for Computer Science & Engineering.
-The Allen Center is a true public/private partnership, funded by the State of Washington, the University of Washington, and more than 250 friends and alumni.
-The six-story (plus basement) building increases CSE's total space by a factor of 2.5, and our laboratory space by a factor of 3; it affords sweeping views of Lake Washington, the Cascade Mountains, Mount Rainier, and the Space Needle.
+In October 2003, we moved to the Paul G. Allen Center for Computer Science & Engineering.
+The Allen Center was a true public/private partnership, funded by the State of Washington, the University of Washington, and more than 250 friends and alumni.
+The six-story (plus basement) building increased our total space by a factor of 2.5, and our laboratory space by a factor of 3; it affords sweeping views of Lake Washington, the Cascade Mountains, Mount Rainier, and the Space Needle.